Trogir: Main sights

 The Garagnin-Fanfogna Palace is constituted of two blocks of Romanesque and Gothic buildings, incorporated into the ensemble in the second half of the 18th century, after the plans of Ignacije Macanović.
 The two-story building with the stone stairway situated on the south side originally had an economy purpose.
 Today its ground floor houses the town lapidarium within which the city walls of the Hellenistic Tragurion are presented.
 On the first floor there is Cata Dujšin-Ribar Gallery.
 The main entrance to the Palace with a lobby and a staircase was situated on the east side, in the main street, and decorated with a Late Baroque elements characteristic of the Macanović workshop.
 In the interior there is the original 18th century drawing room embellished with stucco decorations.
 The library owned by Ivan L. Garagnin (1722–1783), a numismatist and collector of archaeological monuments, is decorated with wall paintings portraying philosophers and writers.
 The ensemble houses collections of paintings and graphics from the 17th and 18th centuries and the Town Museum.

 The Museum of sacred art is hosted in the Late Baroque building on the Trogir main square, dating from the 18th century.
 There is a rich collection of early Dalmatian and Venetian sacred paintings (14th–15th century) with masterpieces of Gentile Bellini, Paolo Veneziano, Quirizio da Murano and others.
 Works of local masters, paintings of Blaž Jurjev Trogiranin [Blase, son of George from Trogir] or the 13th century polyptych of the cathedral's high altar are exhibited in the Pinacotheca.

-The Santa Maria de Platea belongs to the early 9th century hexafoil patern churches.
+The Santa Maria de Platea belongs to the early 9th century hexafoil pattern churches.
 It is the central type building, consisting of a high dome surrounded by six apses, in the manner of Carolingian chapels.
-In the 17th century visitation four altars were described: the high was dedicated to the Assumption of Mary; the Renaissance one, built in 1463 was dedicated to St. Jerome; the remaining two were dedicated to St. Mary of Loreto and St. Lucy respectively.
+In the 17th century visitation four altars were described: the high was dedicated to the Assumption of Mary; the Renaissance one, built in 1463, was dedicated to St. Jerome; the remaining two were dedicated to St. Mary of Loreto and St. Lucy respectively.
 The church was demolished in the mid 19th century, its only image is preserved on the 18th century French illustrator Ch.
 L. Clerisseau's drawing.
 The apses had three niches divided by pilaster strips on the outside surface wheres niches and windows gave rhythm to the tambour of the dome.
 To the west there was a portico used as a medieval courtroom, street was closed by the city clock tower in the 15th century.